How To Write A Compelling Cover Letter – And Why You Need One

 Avoid clichés like “excellent communication skills” and “team player.”
 Don’t make negative comments about your current situation.
 Even if your boss is the devil that’s not something you want to talk about with a potential employer.

 This is the time to reiterate your achievements.
 Read between the lines of the job description to find your potential employer’s “hot” buttons.
 Then think about how you can address those needs.

-Pick a few achievements that you can use as bullet points.
-Next take examples from your resume—examples that hit those “hot” buttons—and rework them so they are new.
+Pick a few examples from your resume—instances that hit those “hot” buttons—and rework them so they are new.
 Don’t repeat anything from your resume verbatim.
 Your cover letter should complement your resume not follow it word-for-word.

-A better way to express interest and end your letter would be to say something like “I’d be happy to discuss my qualifications in more detail during an interview or over the phone.”
+Another way to express interest is something like “I’d be happy to discuss my qualifications in more detail during an interview or over the phone.”
 It indicates your desire to continue the conversation while leaving the ball in the employer’s court.

 Will having a solid cover letter than provides a reasonable argument for why you are a good candidate for the job get you hired?
+Maybe.
 Maybe not.
-But, in a competitive job market it’s important to give yourself every advantage.
+But, a compelling cover letter can certainly help you to outshine your competition.

 To learn the best way to get a response to any email read this.